xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

       - 70 dB
       - 96

-The fixed factor of 3/2 components produce three samples for each call passing two samples in the case of upsampling and produce a two samples for each call passing three samples in the case of downsampling.
+The fixed factor of 3/2 components produce three samples for each call passing two samples in the case of upsampling and produce two samples for each call passing three samples in the case of downsampling.
 All input and output samples are signed 32 bit integers.
 The filter characteristics are shown in :numref:`src_ff3_2_vpu` and :numref:`src_ff3_2_vpu_pb`.